(Last Updated on : 24/06/2013)

 Costumes of Jammu and Kashmir

-are well known for their embroidery and intricate designs, which reflects the richness of the culture and landscape of the region.
-The form of clothing is designed to counter the cold climate of the region.
+are well known for their embroidery and intricate designs, which reflect the richness of the culture and landscape of the region.
+Their clothing is designed to counter the cold climate of the region.
 It has been historically seen that the early Aryan

-The Pheran is the most commonly worn garment among men.
+Pheran is the most commonly worn garment among men.
 Hindu men usually wear churidars while the Muslim men are dressed in Salwars beneath the formidable Pherans.
-The Pheran is a loosely fitted woollen garment which makes use of the Kangri.
-The Kangri is an earthen vessel which is filled with flaming coal.
-It is then placed within a container made of natural fibre.
-The Kangri is usually placed in the front, skillfully shrouded by the Pheran.
+Pheran is a loosely fitted woollen garment which makes use of the Kangri.
+Kangri is an earthen vessel which is filled with flaming coal and is placed within a container made of natural fibre.
+The Kangri is usually placed in the front, skilfully shrouded by the Pheran.
 It functions as an internal heating system in order to keep the wearer warm during the extreme cold winters.

-The Pathani Suit, also referred to as Khan-dress, is popular among the men, especially in Srinagar
+The Pathani Suit, also referred to as Khan-dress, is popular among men, especially in Srinagar

-The Pheran is the prominent attire for Kashmiri women as well.
-Traditionally, there are the Poots and the Pheran, comprising two robes placed atop the other.
-The Pheran worn by women usually has Zari embroidery on the hem line, around pockets and mostly on the collar area.
-The Pherans worn by the Muslim women are traditionally characterised by their broad sleeves and reach up to the knees.
+Pheran is the prominent attire for Kashmiri women as well.
+Traditionally, there are Poots and Pherans, comprising two robes that are placed atop the other.
+Pheran worn by women usually has Zari embroidery on the hem line, around pockets and mostly on the collar area.
+Pherans worn by the Muslim women are traditionally characterised by their broad sleeves and reach up to the knees.
 However, the Hindus of Jammu and Kashmir

-The Pheran is accompanied by red headgears known as the Kasaba.
-The Kasaba is stitched in the form of a turban and is pinned together by ornaments and silver brooches.
-A pin-scarf suspended from the Kasaba descends towards the shoulder.
-It is worn by the Muslim women as a part of their regular attire, and the Abaya is also commonly worn by them.
+Pheran is accompanied by red headgears known as Kasaba.
+Kasaba is stitched in the form of a turban and is pinned together by ornaments and silver brooches.
+A pin-scarf suspended from Kasaba descends towards the shoulder.
+It is worn by Muslim women as a part of their regular attire.
+Abaya is another common attire worn by them.
 For unmarried Muslim women, the costumes vary to some extent.
-The elaborate headgears are replaced by exquisitely ornate skull caps embellished with threads of gold, talismans and gems.
+The elaborate headgears are replaced by exquisitely ornate skull caps embellished with threads of gold, talismans and gems

 Kashmiri Accessories for Women

-The Jammu and Kashmir landscape is dotted with various ethnic groups:
+The landscape of Jammu and Kashmir is dotted with various ethnic groups:

 .
 The Dogra womenfolk are found attired in fitted pajamas and tunics accessorised with a suitable head-dress.
 Similar fitted pajamas and kurtas of considerable length constitute the costume of the Dogra men.
-The use of kamarbands and turban are prominent among the Dogra elders.
+The use of kamarbands and turban are prominent among the elderly people of Dogra tribe.

 Costumes of Ladakh

 coloured hats named Perak.
 According to tradition, upon a woman`s demise, the Perak is handed down to her eldest child.
-In Ladakh, footwear made of Yak skin and wool is known as Papu.
+In Ladakh, footwear made of Yak skin and wool, known as Papu, are also quite popular.